 Start off by researching the company and its financial condition.

 Decide how much you are willing to lose, and how much you want to profit, and be realistic.

 Finally, the biggest piece of advice I could give for creating an investment plan is to trust the system, not your emotions.

 Steps To Take To Avoid Risk

-When learning how to trade in a volatile market, the main thing to understand is that there is risk.
+When learning how to trade in a volatile market, the main thing to understand is that there is a risk.
 You need to understand it, you need to face it.
-There are a few ways in which you can avoid many of the risks, but you cannot completely avoid it.
+You can avoid many of the risks in a few ways, but you cannot completely avoid them.

 If the market is falling, don’t be the hero who tries to catch it at its lowest.
 It may continue to fall, and all you can do about it is sit by and watch your money fade away.
 You never know when the stock will bottom out.
 Remember, the market changes itself, you don’t change it.

 Dollar-cost averaging is when you set a fixed amount of money to invest into a given stock, usually, on a weekly to monthly basis.
 DCA is a great choice if you are uncertain about when to buy a stock, or if you don’t want to invest all at once.

 The good part about dollar cost averaging is that if you lose money, you have a fixed price and you don’t care quite as much.
 And if you make money, you get a good slice of the pie and you can decide whether you want to invest more.